-5 Simple Steps to Growing Tomatoes in Containers
+5 Tips To Remember When Growing Tomatoes in Containers

 You can enjoy homegrown tomatoes even without a yard.
-Containers come to the rescue and offer great alternatives for gardening in small spaces.
+Containers come to the rescue and are great options for gardening in small spaces.
 Even if you have space for a garden plot, having this culinary staple nearby is worth adding a container or two near your kitchen door.
 Tomato container gardening is easy, particularly when you follow a few basic tips.

 Select the Right Container

 Tomatoes can grow quite large.
 Unless you're growing a dwarf variety, you should use a 5-gallon or larger container.
 Consider plastic pots—they are lightweight and easier to move than ceramic.
 Make sure the container has drainage holes in the bottom.
 If it doesn't, drill three to five holes in the bottom of the container before planting.

 Tomatoes love the sun.
 Place the container in a spot where plants will get six to eight hours of direct sunlight per day.
 Eight hours of sun a day yields the best results.